prog4biol/pfb2019/README.md

 ```
 > This generates the following list: [8, 3, 8]

-Here is an example of using mathatical operators to generate a list:
+Here is an example of using mathematical operators to generate a list:
 ```python
 >>> two_power_list = [2 ** x for x in range(10)]
 >>> two_power_list